ruliancruz/jornadamilhas-api/README.md

 `GET /depoimentos-home`

-Returns up to 3 random selected testimonials as a JSON list in the response body.
+Returns up to 3 randomly selected testimonials as a JSON list in the response body.

 Response example: